Dimebag Darrell: Personal life

 Abbott grew up in the same neighborhood as his long-time partner Rita Haney, whom he first met at the age of eight.
 They began dating in 1984.
 The couple never married.
 Haney said in a 2006 interview: "We didn't believe in the marriage thing. ...
 Why have someone you don't know tell you it's OK to be with someone you do know?
 We didn't need the middleman!
 We had a one-on-one with the man upstairs ourselves."
 In 1995, Abbott bought a house with Haney in Dalworthington Gardens, Texas, a short distance from his hometown Arlington.
 Abbott kept a pet goat on the residence, and dyed its goatee like his own.
 He was remembered by his neighbors as approachable.
-One neighbor who often walked dogs with Abbott said he "was a hick with an attitude, and I say that respectfully.
+One neighbor said he "was a hick with an attitude, and I say that respectfully.
 We'd talk conservative politics.
 He was a big, big supporter of George Bush."

 Darrell and Vinnie opened the Clubhouse, an all-nude strip club in north-west Dallas, in 1996.
 Vinnie's original idea was a rock-and-roll-themed golf course, with "a strip club at the nineteenth hole", but the construction of a golf course was prohibitively expensive.
 Under the Abbott brothers' ownership, the Clubhouse was patronized by many artists who toured in the area, such as Black Sabbath, Kiss and Metallica, as well as NASCAR drivers, professional golfers, and members of the Dallas Cowboys and the Dallas Stars (whose fight song, "Puck Off", was written and produced by Pantera).
 After the Dallas Stars won the 1999 Stanley Cup Finals, the Abbott brothers hosted a party for the team at Vinnie's house.
 Vinnie later stated that the Stanley Cup was dented during the party after Guy Carbonneau threw it out of a window into a swimming pool, but missed the pool and hit the edge.
 The brothers also performed on a float during the celebration of the Stars' victory.